This BMW can change between 32 colours and represents the future

 One area of the car that I haven’t gotten to go fully hands-on with yet is the new full windshield heads-up display.
 Stay tuned on Friday the 6th for an impression of that once I spend more time with the concept car.

-That said, what’s the most intriguing thing about it is that it’s the part of the car that BMW has committed to bringing to its future Neue Klasse vehicles in 2025.
+The car has five levels of augmented reality, allowing drivers to see music playing, directions, speed, incoming calls and more if they choose, or they can dial it back to be just driving-related information.
+You can also disable it if you want a more analogue experience or take it to the maximum and drive around in an augmented reality experience.

-The concept car also has five levels of augmented reality, allowing drivers to see music playing, directions, speed, and more if they choose or they can dial it back to be just driving related information.
-You can also disable it of course if you want a more analogue experience.
+That said, the most intriguing thing about it is that it’s the part of the car that BMW has committed to bringing aspects of the large heads-up display to its future Neue Klasse vehicles in 2025.
+This likely includes the large size and some more realistic elements, like the ability to choose how much stuff you want to display on the screen at once. if I had to guess, what might get scaled back in this department would be the virtual reality experience.

 More to come…